Warren Davidson: Post-military career

 Upon separation from the Army, Davidson attended the University of Notre Dame for his MBA.
 After graduate school, he returned to Ohio to help his father run the family business, West Troy Tool & Machine.
-Davidson purchased the business from his father in 2005 and transformed it from a small batch machining and fabricating business into a high-volume contract fabrication and injection molding manufacturer.
+Davidson purchased the business from his father in 2005.
 In 2014 Davidson and a business partner combined West Troy with another manufacturing group, RK Metals, with Davidson becoming managing director of RK Metals and president of West Troy.
 They renamed the combined business Integral Manufacturing in 2015.
 Davidson ceased affiliation with the company upon taking office in 2016, but continues to percentage lease facilities to Integral and a neighboring company.

 During his time in manufacturing, Davidson served as chairman of the Dayton Region Manufacturers Association, an industry trade group.
 From 2004 to 2005, he served on the Concord Township, Ohio, Board of Trustees.